Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Zero-click searches for purely informative content

-Well-founded, high-quality content is more likely to be called
+Well-researched, high-quality content is more likely to be

 no longer work with increasing